Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 1. Everything I undertake undoubtedly begins with: "Huh, what if I did that?".

 2. Bottleneck in this context means the action that's preventing us the most from becoming better.
 Not tackling our weakest links in a skill stagnates our progress.
-In what ways are you self-handicaping yourself?
+In what ways are you self-handicapping?

 3. The word journey is pretty cringy.
 4. If I was stinking rich, I'd get a private teacher for everything.